 Ca’ Foscari can claim a support team exclusively dedicated to Marie Curie candidates.
 The team follows the researchers through the whole planning phase, so they can help them perfect their proposal and increase the chances of actually seeing it realized.
 The results of this support initiative have been great.For the past few years, Ca’ Foscari Professors have also successfully acted as supervisors for many of the projects.The support doesn’t end once the Fellowship is won: Ca’ Foscari has received the Human Resources Strategy For Researchers (HRS4R) certification, attesting the great working conditions for all researchers employed at Ca’ Foscari.

-The call for the Marie Skłodowska-Curie Individual Fellowships will remain open from April 11th until September 11th, 2019.
+The call for the Marie Skłodowska-Curie Postdoctoral Fellowships will remain open from May 18th until September 15th, 2021.
 For more information, visit the dedicated page.